DevLuDaley/BE-hoop-drills/.history/blueprints/hoop-drills-planner_20201013060938.md

     properties[ drill-name, drill-type, ]
     filter by all drills vs drill-type.guard-drills

- # What data will you keep track of in your redux store?

- # Will you need local state in any of your components, too?

 1. Come up with a project idea of your own, and devote some time to a planning session.
 Think about the following: